 Treatment of the Elderly

 A large percentage of patients with colon cancer are 65 years or older.
 Sometimes elderly patients and/or their physicians may believe that believe that treatment will be more toxic for elderly patients than it is for their younger counterparts.
-Due to this perceived intolerability of therapy, elderly patients often do not receive optimal treatment.4 Many older patients are able to tolerate standard treatment, however, and receipt of standard treatment improves cancer outcomes.
-Elderly patients with colon cancer eligible for adjuvant therapy should speak with their physician regarding their individual risks and benefits of adjuvant therapy.
+Due to this perceived intolerability of therapy, elderly patients often do not receive optimal treatment.

 Strategies to Improve Treatment